 Work in the community and may visit you at home.
 They may help you with injections and changing dressings.

 Helps you and your family/friends adjust to changes in your lives.
-They provide support, advice and information about issues including housing, benefits, work and getting help to manage at home.
+They provide support, advice and information about issues including finance, benefits, work and getting help to manage at home.

 Spiritual healthcare / chaplaincy team